Posts Tagged ‘cassette’

 azimuth adjustment when you transfer and convert cassettes to cd

-Cassette tapes run at a very slow speed of 1 7/8′s inches per second (ips) with a very small track width of 1.59mm
+Cassette tapes run at a very slow speed of 178 inches per second (ips) with a very small track width of 1.59mm

 Cassette decks when they left the factory or a service centre should have been aligned to a standard reference for the position of the record and play heads.
-Unfortunately they often weren’t all the same and over time the alignment can get drift, get knocked out or manual ‘fiddled with’ by an owner.
+Unfortunately they often weren’t all the same and over time the alignment can drift, get knocked out or manually ‘fiddled with’ by an owner.

-Without calibration tones recorded at the start of the tape which is very unlikely on most domestic cassette tape recordings you must set the playback azimuth manually.
-A few high end tape decks, namely those made by Nakamichi, either had a easily accessed Azimuth adjust or could even automatically adjust this throughout the tape.
+Without calibration tones recorded at the start of the tape (which is very unlikely on most domestic cassette tape recordings), you must set the playback azimuth manually.
+A few high end tape decks, namely those made by Nakamichi, either had a easily accessed Azimuth Adjust or could even automatically adjust this throughout the tape.
 The Nakamichi Dragon was one such tape deck and could be the best, if working well, for high quality playback.

-If you want to transfer or convert a cassette to CD and adjust the azimuth yourself this is the an easy way to do it:
+If you want to transfer or convert a cassette to CD and adjust the azimuth yourself this is the easy way to do it:

 1. Look at the tape path (everything the tape will move across) and if it looks brown and dirty get some isopropyl alcohol and give it a good clean with a cotton bud.